Qatar Work Visa 2025

 2-Year Work Visa – QAR 1,500–2,200

-In most cases, the employer covers the majority of costs, including the visa fee, residence permit, and medical expenses.
-However, some employers may ask the employee to bear additional expenses such as document attestation or translation.
+In most cases, the employer pays for most costs.
+This includes the visa fee, residence permit, and medical expenses.
+However, some employers may require the employee to cover extra costs like document attestation or translation.

 Who Can Apply for a Qatar Work Visa?